myt-hue/Phase2-Movie-Project/README.md

 ## Conclusion
-October is the best month to release horror movies in order to generate the most profit
+Horror movies perform best in the box office given the budget is less than 10 million dollars.
+October is the best month to release horror movies in order to generate the most profit.
 ## Further Investigation
 We plan to furthur analyze profit generation by country, identify up and coming directors while they’re still affordable, and reassess strategy once established and working with a higher budget.
 ## Additional Resources